Skip to main content

 Pro Tips:

-To set up your flight area, place a piece of cargo in the upper left corner.
-Mark a target zone in the upper right corner.
-Use the image below for reference as you set up your flight area.
+To set up your flight area, place one piece of cargo in the upper left corner and one in the lower right corner.
+Mark drop-off zones in the upper right and lower left corners of the flight area.
+Each one should be 7 ft (2.13 m) apart from the takeoff zone, in the center of the field.
+Use the image below for reference as you set up your space.

 Record your results in your Mission Log (Google Doc / .docx / .pdf).